golubo4/WineORC/README.md

 If those don't work, DM me on Discord: DarDarDar#3429.

 # Known issues
-Itteblox 2013 studio doesn't work

-Itteblox 2016 locks the mouse after either the right mouse button or shift lock is activated

 Placeholder Installer is a bit wonky (uninstaller seems to not work)

-(these three are probably unfixable, sadly)

 # Credits
 calones for helping me, and putting up with me being dumb